rolling-scopes-school/nodejs-aws-tasks/task4-rds/task.md

 **TASK 4.2**

 Extend your serverless.yml file with credentials to your database instance and pass it to lambda’s environment variables section.
-Integrate GET/products lambda to return a list of products from the database (joined stocks and products tables)  Product instance on FE side should be joined model of product and stock by productId
+Integrate GET/products lambda to return a list of products from the database (joined stocks and products tables)  Product instance on FE side should be joined model of product and stock by productId.

+Recommended to use “pg” module to connect the database from the code  https://www.npmjs.com/package/pg.

 **Example:**